• Skip to main content

 • Kitchen Essentials for Making Diabetic Appetizers Easy and Beautiful

-The past couple of weeks, we’ve shared some delicious roll-up type diabetic appetizers – Cucumber Rolls and Zucchini Rolls.
+Recently we shared some delicious roll-up type diabetic appetizers – Cucumber Rolls and Zucchini Rolls, along with refreshing Cucumber Crackers.

 1. Olives and Cheese